lizadams/CMAQ-WS-old/content/7-create-oceanfile/c-run-visualize-oceanfile/index.en.md

 weight: 22
 ---

-1. **Run Jupyter Notebook to add DMS and CHLO variables to an OCEANFILE**
+1. **Run Jupyter Notebook to visualize the DMS and CHLO variables that were added to the OCEANFILE**

 ```csh
 cd dmschlo